 How many guests can your Wisconsin properties sleep?

-Our six Wisconsin barndominiums sleep between 20 and 40 guests each.
-The Bristol property is the largest at 40 guests with 9 bedrooms and 6.5 bathrooms.
-Most properties sleep 20–24 guests with 5–6 bedrooms and dedicated sleeping spaces so everyone has a real bed.
-Browse our properties to find the right fit.
+Our five Wisconsin barndominiums sleep between 20 and 24 guests each.
+Arena #2 and Merrimac are the largest at 24 guests, and each property has 5–6 bedrooms with dedicated sleeping spaces so everyone has a real bed.
+Browse our Wisconsin properties to find the right fit.

 What is a barndominium?